freenet/web/hugo-site/content/news/456-mitigating-sybil-attacks-in-freenet.md

 number of identities in a system and uses it to gain a disproportionately large influence which they then use for nefarious purposes.

-In Locutus, such an attack might involve trying to control all or most peers close to a specific location.
+In Freenet, such an attack might involve trying to control all or most peers close to a specific location.
 This could then be used to drop or ignore get requests or updates for contract states close to that location.